 Once you know where you’d like to find a home, be sure to partner with a local, experienced real estate agent who can help guide you through the home buying process.
 They’ll work with you to find a beautiful home that meets your needs and your budget.

-Clever Partner Agents are top rated agents in their local markets.
-They offer full-service support at a reduced commission rate, providing you with an additional cost savings.
-In states that allow it, Clever buyers who spend at least $150,000 can get a rebate to put toward closing costs.
+Clever Partner Agents are top-rated agents in their local markets and offer full-service support.
+In states that allow it, Clever buyers who spend at least $150,000 can get 0.5% of the purchase price after closing.

 Contact Clever and we’ll introduce you to a Partner Agent in your area of choice for a no-obligation consultation whenever you’re ready.